A correlated pseudo-marginal approach to doubly intractable problems: Methodology

-We can use the BP estimator to obtain an unbiased estimator of the augmented posterior in \eqref{eq:augmented_posterior}, up to a normalising constant.
+We can use the BP estimator in Section \ref{sec: blockPois} to obtain an unbiased estimator of the augmented posterior in \eqref{eq:augmented_posterior}, up to a normalising constant for a fixed (non-random) $\nu$.
 Denote the unbiased estimator of $\exp(-\nu Z(\Btheta))$ by $\widehat{\exp}(-\nu Z(\Btheta))$.
-To emphasise the source of randomness in the estimator, let $\Bu$ be a set of random numbers with density $p(\Bu)$ and write the estimator (with a small abuse of notation) as $\widehat{\exp}(-\nu Z(\Btheta)|\Bu)$.
-The unbiasedness of the estimator is with respect to the density $p(\Bu)$, i.e.\
+To emphasise the source of randomness in the estimator, let $\Bu$ be a set of random numbers with density $\pi(\Bu)$ (assumed independent of $\Btheta$) and write the estimator (with a small abuse of notation) as $\widehat{\exp}(-\nu Z(\Btheta)|\Bu)$ for a fixed $\nu$.
+In the block-Poisson estimator, $\Bu$ includes all the random numbers used to generate the estimates $\widehat{B}$ and the Poisson variables $\chi$.
+The unbiasedness of the estimator is with respect to the density $\pi(\Bu)$, i.e.\

 The augmented version of the posterior density in \eqref{eq:augmented_posterior} is

 It is easy to show that, under the unbiasedness condition in \eqref{eq:unbiased_estimator}, integrating out $\Bu$ in \eqref{eq:augmented_posterior_u} gives the marginal density of interest in \eqref{eq:augmented_posterior} for $\Btheta, \nu$.
 However, we cannot sample from \eqref{eq:augmented_posterior_u} using a pseudo-marginal algorithm as the BP estimates may be negative and hence it is not a valid density.
 We follow \cite{lyne2015russian} and consider the target density